12. Data frames#

 Most matrices are built on top of atomic vectors.
-Hence, they only
+Hence, only

-allow items of the same type to be arranged into rows and columns.
+items of the same type can be arranged into rows and columns.

 ,